8: Correspondence Analysis (CA)

 Sensitivity to double zeros high low

 The scaling of ordination plots in CA is similar to that in PCA.
-Scaling 1 (site scaling) means that sites close together in the plot have similar species relative frequencies, and any site near a species point will have a relatively large abundance of that species.
+Scaling 1 (site scaling) means that sites close together in the plot have similar species relative frequencies, and any site near a species point will have a large abundance of that species.
 Scaling 2 (species scaling) means that species points close together will have similar abundance patterns across sites, and any species close to a site point is more likely to have a high abundance at that site.

 Set-up the Analysis Environment